SBDC Incubator Or Accelerator For Startup Founder in Tennessee

 Another program, MedTech Innovator, helps digital health innovators turn their ideas into products.
 The program provides $100,000 in funding, access to world-class researchers, and the ability to use the resources of the hospital and clinic.
 In return, the program receives a small percentage of a startup’s equity.
 Since its inception, 54 digital health companies have graduated from its program.

 This program also supports pre-seed healthcare startups.
-Project Healthcare by NEC offers access to seed funding and mentorship to entrepreneurs who have promising ideas.
+Project Healthcare by NEC offers access to seed funding and mentorship to entrepreneurs who have a promising idea.
 The program accepts eight to twelve startups per year.
 Participants are also given access to monthly programming and co-working space.
 The program charges $50,000 but this money is deducted from a pre-seed investment of $150,000 SAFE.